Casp-ian/advanced-ascii-renderer/README.md

 This is a simple command line tool that will turn an image into text.

+Usecases could include:
+- Needing to get a gist of what an image contains when in an enviorment where you only have the terminal like when you are ssh'd into a machine.
+- Sending low resolution images in Discord servers where you dont have image permisions.
+- Fun.

 ## example
 The primeagens profile picture
 ```